Reconstruction of New Orleans: Flooding

-Corps' engineers initially believed that water in the 17th Street Canal overtopped the floodwall, scoured behind the wall, and caused it to collapse.
+Army Corps' engineers initially believed that water in the 17th Street Canal overtopped the floodwall, scoured behind the wall, and caused it to collapse.
 However, three local fire captains confirmed with video footage that the floodwall had failed before water reached the top.
 The floodwall breached on the lower (New Orleans West End) side inland from the Old Hammond Highway Bridge.

 There were three major breaches at the Industrial Canal; one on the upper side near the junction with MR-GO, and two on the lower side along the Lower Ninth Ward, between Florida Avenue and Claiborne Avenue.
 The London Avenue Canal breached in two places, on the upper side just back from Robert E. Lee Boulevard, and on the lower side a block in from the Mirabeau Avenue Bridge.

 By the evening of August 29, 2005, approximately 28 levee failures were reported throughout the city.
 Approximately 66% to 75% of the city was now under water.
-Wind and other storm damage had already stopped the city.
-Many power lines were down and the remains of trees and buildings blocked streets.
+The National Weather Service had predicted intense wind damage severity, but these predictions were not realized due to Katrina's path.
+Nonetheless, many power lines were down and the remains of trees and buildings blocked streets.

-As Corps of Engineers' workers began working with the Federal Emergency Management Agency (FEMA) begin work on city cleanup and civil engineering tasks, several boats surveyed the flooded areas and blocked waterways around the city.
-Corps of Engineers used crane barges to remove barges that had been washed atop bridges and other structures.
+As Army Corps workers began working with the Federal Emergency Management Agency (FEMA) begin work on city cleanup and civil engineering tasks, several boats surveyed the flooded areas and blocked waterways around the city.
+The Army Corps used crane barges to remove barges that had been washed atop bridges and other structures.

 Plans were made to begin levee work, including the placement of 3,000 pound sand bags on the 17 Street Canal.
 Army National Guard helicopters began assisting in this operation August 31.
 Meanwhile, Lake Pontchartrain started slowly draining and was expected to return to normal levels in about 36 hours.

+Bridges, roadways, and railways

+Approximately 45 bridges were damaged by some aspect of the hurricane.
+Several major bridges were among the worst damaged, with the I-10 Twin Span Bridge as the most catastrophic failure with over 470 spans separated from their supports and nearly 65 fallen completely into the water.
+Other vital bridges damaged enough to impede traffic included the Pontchartrain Causeway, St. Louis Bay Bridge, and Biloxi Bay Bridge.

+Mississippi railways and roads, when not affected by bridge collapsing, were disrupted due to heavy debris.
+Removal costs are estimated at $200 million for that area.
+Damage to the Louisiana roadway systems was mostly due to washouts and has been deemed minimal.